 - Women go on drawing the short end as far as inheriting property is concerned.
 There need to be national campaigns encouraging that women are not disfavoured as far as inheritance rights are concerned.

 - Single women need to wisely plan their finances, try hard to save regularly and be cautious about expenditures.

-- For single who miss the presence of a child in their lives, may consider the option of motherhood either through a sperm bank or adoption.
+- For single who miss the presence of a child in their lives, may consider the option of motherhood either through a sperm bank or single parent adoption.
 This may only be done if one has ample finances to raise a child and can devote time towards him/ her.
 Else, one may spend quality time with nephews and nieces.
 One may also engage in a profession or hobby which allows constant interaction with kids, like teaching or volunteering at an orphanage.

 - The solution to security problems is to live with roommates, and/or a protective dog (provided you can afford one) in a safe and secure neighbourhood and not to divulge personal details to strangers.

 - Feeling lonely is just a state of mind.
 A psychologically strong woman is not likely to face the same.
 Living with people or pets, keeping busy and engaging in social activities reduces chances of loneliness.